The Commonplace

 Key Points

-• Note: Land transfer’s positive effect is limited by institutional frictions, constraining its contribution to green transformation.
+• Exception: land-transfer gains are limited by institutional frictions, reducing that channel’s contribution to green transformation.

 Data & Methods

-• Fixed-effects panel regression to estimate average treatment effect controlling for time-invariant province heterogeneity.
+• Fixed-effects panel regressions to estimate overall effects while controlling for time-invariant heterogeneity.

-• Mediation analysis to decompose effects into factor allocation, organizational upgrading, and technology diffusion channels.
+• Mediation (mechanism) models to test channels: factor allocation, organizational upgrading, technology diffusion.

 Implications for AI Economics